amandamfielding/Hoo/README.md

 In our implementation of this app, we used VueRouter to handle the route and component changes, as well as the transitions between the routes.
 Each component is built as a single-file Vue component and given access to the store with the `App` component's `<router-view>` tag.
 As AJAX requests are made to the backend's REST api from the component's methods, the success response dispatches actions to commit mutations on the state.

+### Home

+The root route has links to login, signup, or use the demo account as well as information explaining the purpose of the website from both the admin and staff sides.
+To enhance user interaction, we used the iFrame Player API to embed a video for the first panel.

 ### User Login and Signup